Beginner's Guide to Investing in Precious Metals

 Owning stocks of gold miners is an indirect way of investing in gold.
 The value of their shares generally go up when metals prices are rising.

 Mining stocks may have more upside—potential for bigger gains—than the metals themselves.
 However, miners are more complex investments than buying gold or silver yourself.
+These companies can also pose a credit risk.

 Futures contracts are a commitment to buy a bulk amount of an asset or commodity at a future date.
 These contracts are traded on financial exchanges similarly to the stock market.